• Skip to primary navigation

 Egg whites

-The egg white is rich in amino acids essential for building and maintaining muscles.
+The egg white contains amino acids essential for building and maintaining muscles.

 After your dog consumes the egg white, its body breaks down and absorbs the protein.
 This helps keep muscles healthy and strong.